RoboCup-SPL/Rules/Challenges/obstacle_challenge_2020.md

 If the ball is moved out of the field a judge takes the ball and places it on the kickoff point.

-The obstacles move sideways.
 Touching an obstacle with the ball increases the scored duration by 5 seconds.
 Touching an obstacle with the challenged robot increases the scored duration by 10 seconds.

 A robot has at most 3 minutes (penalties excluded) to complete the challenge.